sjs205/sensorspace/README.md

 A server that allows the user to provide manual - or scripted - sensor readings via the command line, and send these readings directly to an MQTT broker as a PUBLISH packet.

 ### tty_mqtt
-A server that fowards sensor data transmitted over a serial link, to an MQTT broker, as a PUBLISH message.
+A server that forwards sensor data transmitted over a serial link, to an MQTT broker, as a PUBLISH message.
 The sensor data can be encapsulated in JSON, ini, format, or transmitted raw.

 For the sensor data to be encapsulated in JSON, or ini, the raw sensor data from a given device needs to be decoded.
 With this in mind, some "glue" is required to enable this support, however, adding new devices should be trivial.
 Currently supported sensor devices: